Tourists in the EU/EEA and Switzerland

 Deadline

 You must send the application form and documentation to Helfo within 6 months of each treatment date.
 If you have not settled on the spot but received an invoice afterwards, we calculate the deadline from the invoice date instead of the treatment date.
-In this context, invoice means the first payment request issued by your treatment provider.
+In this context, an invoice is the first payment request issued by your treatment provider.

 Paper form

-If you are unable to use our digital form, you can complete the following form instead:
+If you are unable to use our digital form, you can instead complete the following form and send it to Helfo, Postboks 2415, 3104 Tønsberg:

 Example